-In the left section, a first group includes images related to the Dispute of Christ among the Doctors, and in particular the theme of the finding of Jesus in the Temple by Mary and Joseph, an episode – present only in the Gospel of St. Luke – which has the function of emphasizing the awareness of the Child Jesus of his mission.
+In the left section, a first group includes images related to the Dispute of Christ among the Doctors, and in particular the theme of the finding of Jesus in the Temple by Mary and Joseph, an episode – present only in the Gospel of St. Luke – which has the function of emphasising Child Jesus’ awareness of his mission.
 Joseph and Mary with Jesus age twelve (age of initiation in the Jewish tradition and others) had gone to Jerusalem as was the custom for the feast of the Passover:

 Every year Jesus’ parents went to Jerusalem for the Festival of the Passover.
 When he was twelve years old, they went up to the festival, according to the custom.
 After the festival was over, while his parents were returning home, the boy Jesus stayed behind in Jerusalem, but they were unaware of it.
 Thinking he was in their company, they travelled on for a day.
 Then they began looking for him among their relatives and friends.
 When they did not find him, they went back to Jerusalem to look for him.
 After three days they found him in the temple courts, sitting among the teachers, listening to them and asking them questions.
 Everyone who heard him was amazed at his understanding and his answers.
 When his parents saw him, they were astonished.
 His mother said to him, “Son, why have you treated us like this?
 Your father and I have been anxiously searching for you.”
 “Why were you searching for me?” he asked.
 “Didn’t you know I had to be in my Father’s house?”[f]
 But they did not understand what he was saying to them.
 Then he went down to Nazareth with them and was obedient to them.
 But his mother treasured all these things in her heart.
 52 And Jesus grew in wisdom and stature, and in favor with God and man (Lc 2, 41-52).